 Insomnia can have a great impact on your daily life.
 Whether you face difficulty in staying asleep or falling asleep, it can have an effect on your overall health condition, productivity and relationships.
-If you suffer from insomnia, your private gp in London will find out the type you have.
+If you suffer from insomnia, your Walk in GP London will find out the type you have.

 Primary insomnia is not a symptom of another condition rather, it can be acute or chronic.
 Acute insomnia may last for only a few days or weeks while chronic insomnia is a long-term condition.
 If insomnia stems due to underlying condition, it is known as secondary insomnia.
 It is the common kind of sleeplessness that can either be acute or chronic.